Jabberwocky: Media

 A song called "Beware the Jabberwock" was written for Disney's 1951 animated film Alice in Wonderland sung by Stan Freberg, but it was discarded, replaced with "'Twas Brillig", sung by the Cheshire Cat, that includes the first stanza of "Jabberwocky".

 The Alice in Wonderland sculpture in Central Park in Manhattan, New York City, has at its base, among other inscriptions, a line from "Jabberwocky".

+The Jabberwocky was also the inspiration for the name of the American hip-hop dance crew Jabbawockeez, which was coined by member Joe Larot.

 The British group Boeing Duveen and The Beautiful Soup released a single (1968) called "Jabberwock" based on the poem.
 Singer and songwriter Donovan put the poem to music on his album HMS Donovan (1971).

 The poem was a source of inspiration for Jan Švankmajer's 1971 short film Žvahlav aneb šatičky slaměného Huberta (released as Jabberwocky in English) and Terry Gilliam's 1977 feature film Jabberwocky.

 In 1972, the American composer Sam Pottle put the poem to music.
 The stage musical Jabberwocky (1973) by Andrew Kay, Malcolm Middleton and Peter Phillips, follows the basic plot of the poem.

 Keyboardists Clive Nolan and Oliver Wakeman released a musical version Jabberwocky (1999) with the poem read in segments by Rick Wakeman.
 British contemporary lieder group Fall in Green set the poem to music for a single release (2021) on Cornutopia Music.

 In 1975, the musical group Ambrosia included the text of Jabberwocky in the lyrics of "Mama Frog" (credited to musicians Puerta, North, Drummond, and Pack) on their debut album Ambrosia.

 In 1980 The Muppet Show staged a full version of "Jabberwocky" for TV viewing, with the Jabberwock and other creatures played by Muppets closely based on Tenniel's original illustrations.
 According to Jaques and Giddens, it distinguished itself by stressing the humor and nonsense of the poem.

 In 1981, the Jabberwock was published as a monster for Dungeons & Dragons in the magazine Dragon.
 It was later published in Monstrous Compendium in 1996 and in The Wild Beyond the Witchlight in 2021.
 Additionally, the Vorpal Sword is a magic sword capable of decapitating creatures struck by it in a single blow.

+In 1985, the Jabberwocky appears in Irwin Allen's production of Alice in Wonderland as a monstrous dragon created from Alice's own fears, which she must overcome in order to return to the real world.

 The Jabberwock appears in Tim Burton's Alice in Wonderland (2010), voiced by Christopher Lee, and is referred to as "The Jabberwocky".
 An abridged version of the poem is spoken by the Mad Hatter (played by Johnny Depp).

 In 2016, the musical group Weezer included the text of "Jabberwocky" in the lyrics of "L.A.
 Girlz" which was included on their tenth studio album Weezer.